This is important.

 Its OK.
 Right?

-October 3, 2009 by thehillbillyhealer
+October 3, 2009

 So its becoming a trend.
 I make B’s.
 And I’m having to learn to accept that.
 Most people who come to medical school would have to adapt to making B’s as awkward as that sounds to those not involved with something as stupid as I am.
 So to this point, three tests…three B’s.